Buffy Sainte-Marie: Claim of Indigenous identity and retirement

-In late November 2023, following the award of an International Emmy to a documentary film about her life (Buffy Sainte-Marie: Carry It On), Sainte-Marie stated, "My mother told me that I was adopted and that I was Native, but there was no documentation as was common for Indigenous children at the time" adding that "I don't know where I'm from or who my birth parents are, and I will never know."
-She also stated, "I have never known if my birth certificate was real."
+In March 2025, Sainte-Marie told The Canadian Press that she returned her Order of Canada "with a good heart" and asserted that she had never lied about her identity.
+She claimed to have "made it completely clear" she was not Canadian to Rideau Hall, as well as to former prime minister Pierre Trudeau when he invited her to perform for Queen Elizabeth II in 1977.
+In the days that followed, her five Juno awards were revoked, along with other honors, including the Polaris Music Prize and her induction into the Canadian Music Hall of Fame.

 Honors and awards

 Honorary degrees

 Sainte-Marie has been awarded 15 honorary doctorates.
 With regard to the University of Massachusetts, her website states that she was awarded an "Honorary Doctor of Fine Arts" in 1983.
 However, in an interview published in 2009, she stated that "I also got a teaching degree from the University of Massachusetts and later, a PhD in fine arts".